Skip to article frontmatterSkip to article content

 Llama 3.1 (108M Downloads)

-Llama 3.1 represents Meta’s larger-scale generalist offering and is defined primarily by its breadth and scalability.
+Llama 3.1 is a larger-scale generalist offering and is defined primarily by its breadth and scalability.
 Available in sizes ranging from modest 5GB to extremely large 243GB, it delivers strong performance across reasoning, coding, summarization, and dialogue, especially in its largest variants.
 The model supports long contexts and advanced features such as tool and function calling, making it suitable for complex agent-style applications.
-Its main drawback is resource intensity: the most capable versions require substantial compute and memory, limiting accessibility.

 Compared to Llama 3.2, it is less optimized for deployment but significantly stronger as a high-end, general-purpose language model.